MeiChieh/european-soccer-matches-prediction/README.md

 ## 📊 Overview

 This project analyzes timeseries European soccer match data from 2008 to 2016 to predict game outcomes using machine learning techniques.
 The goal is to create a classifier model that predicts match results for the 2015/2016 season based on data from previous seasons.
 Features such as historical game records, individual player information, match formation, home advantage, ...etc are explored for building the predictive model.
-In the end a simple tableau dashboard is also constructed to compare the predictive power of our model and the average prediction of various Bookmakers.
+A simple tableau dashboard is also constructed to compare the predictive power of our model and the average prediction of various Bookmakers.

 ## 📚 Dataset